jonataslaw/getx/README.md

 }
 ```
 #### Middleware
-If you want to hear Get events to trigger actions, you can add a GetObserver to your materialApp.
+If you want listen Get events to trigger actions, you can add a GetObserver to your materialApp.
 This is extremely useful for triggering events whenever a specific Screen is displayed on the screen.
 Currently on Flutter you would have to put the event on initState and wait for a possible response in a navigator.pop (context); to get that.
 But with Get, this is extremely simple!

 ##### add GetObserver();
 ```dart